New Jersey v. T. L. O.: Facts of the case

+Lower court proceedings

+T. L. O. was tried in the Juvenile and Domestic Relations Court of Middlesex County, New Jersey.
+T. L. O. filed a motion to suppress the evidence found in her purse, arguing that the search of her purse violated the Fourth Amendment and that the evidence found as a result of it should be excluded from trial.
+The Juvenile and Domestic Relations Court denied the motion, finding that, while the Fourth Amendment does apply to searches by school officials, a school official is permitted to search a student's belongings if there is "reasonable suspicion" that the student broke the law or school policy.
+The court found that the search of T. L. O.'s purse was acceptable because Choplick "had reasonable cause to believe that smoking, a violation of school policy, had occurred".
+T. L. O. was found to be delinquent and was sentenced to one year of probation on January 8, 1982.

+T. L. O. appealed the Juvenile Court's decision to the Appellate Division of the New Jersey Superior Court, which also found no violation of the Fourth Amendment.
+T. L. O. then appealed to the Supreme Court of New Jersey, which reversed the Superior Court's decision, finding that Choplick did not have probable cause or reasonable suspicion to search T. L. O.'s purse.
+The Supreme Court of New Jersey remanded the case and ordered the evidence found in T. L. O.'s purse to be suppressed.
+The state appealed the decision to the Supreme Court of the United States, which granted certiorari on November 29, 1983.

 Opinion of the Court

 Oral arguments were initially heard on March 28, 1984.
-The Supreme Court of the United States, in a 6–3 decision issued by Justice White, balancing between the legitimate expectation of privacy of the individual, even a child, and the school's interest in maintaining order and discipline, held for the appellant (the state).
+A rehearing was ordered by the Court and the case was reargued on October 2, 1984.
+The Supreme Court of the United States, in a 6–3 decision issued by Justice Byron White, balancing between the legitimate expectation of privacy of the individual, even a child, and the school's interest in maintaining order and discipline, held for the appellant (the state).
 According to school officials, they do require a "reasonable suspicion" to perform a search.

 Her possession of any cigarettes was relevant to whether or not she was being truthful, and since she had been caught in the bathroom and taken directly to the office, it was reasonable to assume she had the cigarettes in her purse.
 Thus, the vice-principal had reasonable cause to suspect a school rule had been broken, and more than just a "hunch" to search the purse.
 When the vice-principal was searching for the cigarettes, the drug-related evidence was in plain view.
-Plain view is an exception to the warrant requirement of the Fourth Amendment.
+The plain view doctrine is an exception to the warrant requirement of the Fourth Amendment.
 Thus, the reasonable search for cigarettes led to some of the drug related material being discovered, which justified a search (including the zippered compartments inside the bag) resulting in the discovery of the cigarettes and other evidence including a small bag of marijuana and cigarette rolling papers.